mashtalerms/rebotica_workshop_1_semester/README.md

 # This is for Rebotica`s Python first semester workshop #

-# Ckeck screenshots in .photos
+# Ceck screenshots in .photos

 ## install dependencies with command ##
 - `pip install -r requirements.txt`